LanaSvet11/MOD1-Project/README.md

 ![Screenshot](./screenshot.png)

+## Tech/framework used

+Built with: Visual Studio Code

 ## Features

 - **Add Task**: Enter a task in the input field and click "Add Task" to add it to the task list.